 The Kid who ushered in a new era of gross trading cards is highly sought after by collectors.
 (His image also appeared on a lot of the advertising materials.)
-An Adam Bomb graded 10, or perfect, by PSA recently sold for $10,000 on eBay, but be aware that most cards aren’t in the same shape and that a more worn version is worth closer to $285.
-The alternatively-named Blasted Billy—which has the same artwork—can sell for upwards of $3500, although most sell for around $200 to $300.
+Adam Bombs graded 9, or perfect, by PSA recently sold for nearly $1200 on eBay, but be aware that most cards aren’t in the same shape and that a more worn version is worth closer to $400.
+The alternatively named Blasted Billy—which has the same artwork—can sell for upwards of $3500, although most sell for around $200 to $300.

 2. Nasty Nick (Series 1, 1985)

 This bloodsucking character is technically the first-ever Garbage Pail Kid, with a designation of #1a in the first series.
-He can command $8350 on the secondary market.
+He can command around $1500 on the secondary market.

 In 2013, Topps issued a limited-edition Chrome Series of the Kids.
-Owing to their scarcity, characters like Corroded Carl (even cards from the 1980s) can sell for $6000.
+Owing to their scarcity, characters like Corroded Carl (even cards from the 1980s) can sell for up to $1200.

 7. Schizo Fran (Series 2, 1985)

 Hardly the model of political correctness, Schizo Fran represents the Kids at their worst.
-That’s probably why it sells for $600 and up.
+That’s probably why it sells for around $300.

 This parody of Transformers holds appeal for collectors of both the Garbage Pail Kids and the robot toy line.
-It can sell for $150 and up.
+It can sell for around $100.

 A version of this article originally ran in 2020 and has been updated for 2023.